 top of page

-Savia Palate is a lecturer in History and Theory of Architecture at the University of Cyprus.
+Savia Palate is a lecturer of History and Theory in Architecture at the University of Cyprus.

-Her research endeavours focus on the production of critical histories of architecture as these may be written and transmitted by agents and methodologies within and beyond the disciplinary boundaries of architecture.
+Her research endeavours focus on the production of critical histories that relate to prescriptions of space, as these may be produced and transmitted by agents and methodologies within and beyond the disciplinary boundaries of architecture.

 Latest news